UQ-RCC/hpc-docs/guides/conda-environment.md

 >If you have the conda initialisation in your `.bashrc` file then you cannot use onBunya.
 To use the virutal desktop in onBunya you need to have clean `.bashrc` file.
 The easiest was to clean it is to run <br>
 >`conda init --reverse`<br>

+>[!IMPORTANT]
+>**ALL** software builds should be done on a compute node.
+Processes running on the login nodes, including software builds (conda environments, make-make install, EasyBuild) will most likley be killed if found on the login nodes.
+>
+>If you are building your own software, especially if you are compiling your own software, you need to be aware of the different architectures, `epyc3` and `epyc4`.
+Software built on an `epyc3` compute node will run on a `epyc4` compute node **BUT** software built on a `epyc4` compute node will not run on a `epyc3` compute node.
+If you want ease of use you need to make sure to compile on a `epyc3` compute node.
+If you want best performance you should compile for a specific architecture but then need to request that architecture for your jobs.
+>See here (https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#interactive-jobs) for how to submit an interactive job.

 ## Using existing Conda modules